falcosecurity/falco-website/content/en/blog/falco-0-33-0.md

 ## What’s new? 🗞️

-In this release we saw **82** pull requests to the Falco repo and **89** for the libraries and drivers.
+In this release we saw **more than 160 pull requests** across the repos of Falco and the libraries.
 We had a total of **20+ individual contributors**.
 We’d like to give a special shout-out to [Andrea Terzolo](https://github.com/Andreagit97) and [Melissa Kilby](https://github.com/incertum) for standing out as two of the most high-impact contributors for this release.

 The project really seems to be more alive than ever!
 Thank you to our maintainers and contributors, as this would not happen without your support.